Order for Recovery

 Can the Traffic Enforcement Centre give me any advice?

-Yes, the TEC can give you advice on their procedures but they can’t give you legal advice.
+The TEC can give you advice about their procedures but they can’t give you legal advice.

 The registration can be challenged by making a witness statement or out of time witness statement if: